 A follow-up study commissioned by the presidents of the four universities will explore the options for creating more affordable housing on, or close to, campus.

 Concordia assigns its 900 beds on a mostly first-come, first-served basis.
 “Applications open in March, we ﬁll up quickly, and we have a pretty long waiting list,” says Farley, who returned to Concordia to pursue graduate studies and serve as resident life manager after a stint as manager of crew activities for Disney Cruise Line.

 Those who aren’t assigned a bed can turn to a year-round, student-run service that posts apartment rental ads and alerts students to any prior complaints that have might have been lodged against certain landlords in the area.
 Unlike Toronto and Vancouver, Montreal has a good supply of affordable housing close to its universities.

-Still, the on-campus residence experience is far more enriching for students, says Farley, who endeavoured to make orientation week as welcoming and fun as possible before students began serious studies in September.
-Residence advisors—upper-year students who live on every dorm ﬂoor—are available 24/7 to support students with any academic or other concerns that might arise.
+Still, the on-campus residence experience is far more enriching for students, says Farley, who endeavours to make orientation week as welcoming and fun as possible before students begin serious studies in September.
+Residence advisers—upper-year students who live on every dorm ﬂoor—are available 24/7 to support students with any academic or other concerns that might arise.
 But they are also there to help foster a sense of community for the new residents.

 In Toronto, York and U of T have enough housing to guarantee residence beds to all ﬁrst-year students who apply on time and make a deposit, regardless of where they live (students should check individual university websites for exact deadlines and costs, because they vary).
 But Ryerson can only offer space to out-of-towners, and there was a wait-list of 900-plus at the beginning of last summer.
 “It’s never been that high,” says Ian Crookshank, Ryerson’s director of housing and residence life.